cloudbau/cookbook-openstack-orchestration/README.md

       echo "nameserver 8.8.8.8" > /etc/resolv.conf

-Deploy the heat using:
+Deploy the heat on OpenStack using:

-    vagrant up --provider=openstack
+    USE_OS=true vagrant up --provider=openstack

+or locally with `vagrant up`.

 # Usage